Guide

 Data Privacy and Security

-The legislation aligns closely with Brazil’s General Data Protection Law (LGPD), reinforcing protections around sensitive data and emphasizing principles like data minimization and purpose limitation.
-Operators are required to implement safeguards to prevent unlawful discrimination and misuse of personal information, ensuring that privacy is prioritized in all AI applications.
+The legislation aligns closely with Brazil's General Data Protection Law (LGPD), reinforcing protections around sensitive data and emphasizing principles like data minimization and purpose limitation.

 Enforcement and Penalties